 - Roster of Medical Personnel, 47th Pennsylvania Volunteers

 - Roster of Wounded, Missing and Dead, 47th Pennsylvania Volunteers (under development)

 - Known Resting Places and Memorials, 47th Pennsylvania Volunteers

 Before the war was brought to a close, roughly 620,000 men would be claimed by combat and disease, and more than $47 million would be spent caring for the wounded or those who fell ill.

 According to Burns’ documentary, America had yet to develop an effective ambulance corps or network of national hospitals, no provisions had been established for identifying soldiers or notifying next of kin and embalming was rarely used, making it difficult if not impossible to return the remains of loved ones to their native soil.
 And interments on site where men fell were also problematic because America had not, as yet, created its nationwide network of national cemeteries.
 As a result, bodies hastily buried were not always well marked, graves were disturbed on a surprisingly regular basis and, shockingly, unscrupulous grave robbers sold or made souvenirs of soldiers’ bones.

 With all of this horrible imagery, however, what is most stunning is the simple fact that soldiers were felled more frequently by disease than weaponry, says Rebecca Sharp, an archives specialist in the Textual Records Division of the U.S. National Archives and Records Administration (NARA) in Washington, D.C.
-Diarrhea and dysentery were the leading causes of death; other ailments which routinely plagued Civil War soldiers included:

 - Army Itch